sap-tutorials/Tutorials/tutorials/cp-starter-isuite-onboard-subscribe/cp-starter-isuite-onboard-subscribe.md

 > **Option 1**: If you are unable to activate **`Integration Suite`** service in an existing subaccount, create a **`New Subaccount`** and then proceed to **Step 3**.
 For a new subaccount, you need to assign entitlements by adding service plans and the quotas.
 For more information, see [Configure Entitlements and Quotas for Subaccounts](https://help.sap.com/viewer/ea72206b834e4ace9cd834feed6c0e09/Cloud/en-US/c90f3d522ee04e65bd87cdec8808e5ce.html).

-> **Option 2**: To continue with the same subaccount, unsubscribe from Process Integration and API Management services, and then proceed to **Step 3**.
+> **Option 2**: To continue with the same subaccount, unsubscribe from Cloud Integration and API Management services, and then proceed to **Step 3**.

-> If you are new to SAP Cloud Platform or Integration Suite, continue with the tutorial.
+> If you are new to SAP BTP or Integration Suite, continue with the tutorial.

-1. In your web browser, open the [SAP Cloud Platform trial cockpit](https://cockpit.hanatrial.ondemand.com/).
+1. In your web browser, open the [SAP BTP trial cockpit](https://cockpit.hanatrial.ondemand.com/).

 2. Navigate to the trial global account by clicking **Enter Your Trial Account**.